west-indie/portfolio/src/content/projects/theatre-show.md

       src: "/video/projects/luminous-fugue-trailer.mp4"
       caption: "Show trailer."
 ---

-I oversaw all technical systems for *Luminous Fugue*, ensuring nightly reliability for a 360° LED cube that moved during each performance.
-Collaborated with automation, built redundancy for signal paths, and authored show control that let stage managers call looks with confidence.
+I oversaw all lighting systems for *The 2024 Mesa College New Play Festival*, ensuring a enticing visual experience during each performance.
+Collaborated with multiple creatives to express their distinct vision, authored show control to let the stage manager call looks with confidence, and built environments that allowed the actors to play and find their light.